 - Impacc occupies 1 to 2 board seats.

-- The business receives mentorship from key industry expertise & coaches to provide tailored support.
+- The business receives mentorship from key industry expertise and coaches to provide tailored support.

-- Receive access to Impacc network to grow and scale the business.
+- Access to the Impacc global network and partners to help grow and scale the business

 Here is the whole process laid out:

-If you are selected as a potential Impacc investment in phase 2, our investment committee will undertake due diligence of your social business.
+If you are selected as a potential Impacc investment, our investment committee will undertake due diligence of your social business.
 This may include further interviews with your team, calls with references, and input from external technical experts.
 Further details on the due diligence process will be provided at that stage.